- Description

 This fine art limited edition is a giclee print with an edition size of 100 and signed by David Bell.
 The picture is supplied cellophane wrapped, presented in a generously sized double-mount.

-See More David Bell Steam Locomotive Pictures Here.
+See More David Bell Steam Train Pictures Here.

 Giclee prints are considered the highest quality of picture reproduction within the fine art world.
 They are created using light-fast pigmented inks, a process approved by the Fine Art Trade Guild.